Search the site:

 For example:

-• Demographic – You segment consumers by personal characteristics such as age, gender, marital status, ethnicity, education, occupation, etc.
+• Demographic.
+You segment consumers by personal characteristics such as age, gender, marital status, ethnicity, education, occupation, etc.

-• Geographic – By country, region, city, county, etc.
+• Geographic.
+By country, region, city, county, etc.

-• Psychographic – Their personality, values, lifestyle, attitudes, interests, and opinions.
+• Psychographic.
+Their personality, values, lifestyle, attitudes, interests, and opinions.
 Among the strongest sources that form these factors are families, region, schooling, and society.

-• Behavioral – How do they use the products?
+• Behavioral.
+How do they use the products?
 Are they loyal to any product?
 What benefits are people expecting to gain from these products?

-For example, you have a company that sells used cars.
-If you split your customers into more segments, you can also differentiate the types of vehicles that you’ll sell to them.
 One segment can be married couples looking for a family minivan.
 The other segment can be young men who want a sports car.
 Then you have business people with bigger pockets who want a fully-equipped luxury sedan.

 These segments, although similar in scope, differ in their constructive elements and have a different level of attractiveness for each target.